eternaldensity/Sandcastle-Builder/README.md

 - Refactored the options handling and grouped related options
 - Fixed Chateau Bug
 - More options for making the decimal parts of numbers clearer
+- Option to choose the logicat colour scheme

 ### 3.3332